RichardHarwood/3D-Cell-Workflow/README.md

 adj = io.imread(image_dir + adj_name)
 adj=zoom(adj, (0.5, 0.5, 0.5)) #This is the same as Image > adjust >size in FIJI
 ```
-zoom is just the same as adjust size in ImageJ.
+“zoom” is just the same as adjust size in ImageJ.
 Our initial voxel size for these e.g. images was 6nm, 6nm 50nm.
 But before segmenting I reduced them to 20nm,20nm 50nm.
 At this stage I was using a core facility computer.
 For this analysis I reduce them to 40nm, 40nm, 100nm.
 Define voxel values in um

 ```python
 X=0.04